 Ad rank determines your ad’s position on Google’s search results page.
-Ad rank is calculated instantly, as soon as someone does a search that triggers your ad to show up.
-Google determines Ad Rank based on two key factors, maximum bid and quality score.
+Ad rank is calculated instantly, as soon as someone does a search that triggers your ad.
+Google determines Ad Rank based on two key factors, maximum bid, and quality score.
 Here’s an equation to help you remember how ad rank works:

 Ad Rank = CPC Bid X Quality Score

 Maximum CPC Bid

 This is the maximum amount of money you’ve selected to pay every time your ad is clicked, also known as Click Per Cost (CPC).
 Your ad is more likely to show in front of your competitors if your maximum bid is higher than theirs.

 However, just outbidding the competition doesn’t guarantee your ad rank, Google also ranks your ads based on quality score.

 Quality score refers to how well an ad group, an ad, and a landing page relate to what the user is searching for, and how likely it is that the user will click the ad.
 The score is calculated on a scale of 1-10.

 ‘A keyword status that measures how likely it is that your ads will get clicked when shown for that keyword, irrespective of your ad’s position, extensions, and other ad formats that may affect the visibility of your ads.’

 The expected CTR determines whether your keyword is likely to get a user to click your ads.
 AdWords essentially takes into account the past performance of keywords based on your ad’s position.
 Google provides an expected CTR for a keyword of your campaign based on the assumption that the search term will match that keyword exactly.

 When a user has typed in the search query and the auction is taking place, Google AdWords calculates a more accurate expected clickthrough rate based on the search term, type of device and other auction factors.